PX4/PX4-Devguide/en/middleware/micrortps.md

 ### Cleaning the workspaces

-After building the workspaces, which also does generate some source and message files that are required to build the full pipeline, there are multiple places where the files can only be manually deleted if one wants to do clean fresh build after a change.
-Also, `colcon` does not currently have a way of cleaning the generated `build`, `install` and `log` directories, so after a build, and if one wants to clean it, it needs to delete these directories manually.
+After building the workspaces there are many files that must be deleted before you can do a clean/fresh build (for example, after you have changed some code and want to rebuild).
+Unfortunately *colcon* does not currently have a way of cleaning the generated **build**, **install** and **log** directories, so these directories must be deleted manually.

+The **clean_all.bash** script (in **px4_ros_com/scripts**) is provided to ease this cleaning process.
-In order to ease the process of cleaning a build to the developer, one can use the `clean_all.bash` script, also in `px4_ros_com/scripts`.
-The most common way of using it is by also passing the the ROS(1) workspace directory path (since it's usually not on the default path):
+The most common way of using it is by passing it the ROS(1) workspace directory path (since it's usually not on the default path):

 ```sh
 $ source clean_all.bash --ros1_ws_dir <path/to/px4_ros_com_ros1/ws>
 ```

-If one wants to also delete the cloned `ros1_bridge` from the workspace, `--delete_ros1_bridge` argument can be passed as well.
+To also delete the cloned `ros1_bridge` from the workspace, additionally pass the following argument: `--delete_ros1_bridge`.

 ## Creating a Fast RTPS Listener application